-Where this calculation results in a positive value, it corresponds to the outperformance of leakage in MI/d.
-Where this calculation results in a negative value it corresponds to the underperformance of leakage in MI/d.
+Where this calculation results in a positive value, it corresponds to an increase in leakage (Ml/d) compared to the baseline.
+Where this calculation results in a negative value it corresponds to a decrease in leakage (Ml/d) compared to the baseline.